 If you pay income tax in Austria, there are several exemptions that allow you to pay less or no US income tax on the same income to the IRS.
 The main one is the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Austrian resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in Austria.
 These exemptions can be combined if necessary.

 The US and Austrian governments share taxpayer info, and Austrian banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you’re a US citizen, green card holder, or US/Austrian dual citizen, and you have been living in Austria but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

-If you spend at least 183 days in a year in Austria, or you have a residence there, or you have income in Austria, you have to file an Austrian tax return.
-Austrian income tax rates are relatively high, with a progressive scale up to 55%.
+If you spend at least 183 days in a year in Austria, or you have a residence there, or you have income in Austria, you are required to file an Austrian tax return.
+Austrian income tax rates are relatively high, with a scale from 0% to 55%.
 There is also a 25% capital gains tax.

-The Austrian tax year is the same as the American, with tax returns are due by April 30th if filed on paper, or June 30th if filed online.
+The Austrian tax year is the same as the American, with tax returns are due by April 30 if filed on paper, or by June 30 if filed online.
 The Austrian tax authority is called the Ministry of Finance.